The Ultimate Gitleaks Guide

 # Solution 2: Run as different user

-sudo -u git gitleaks detect --source /path/to/repo
+sudo -u git gitleaks git --source /path/to/repo

-gitleaks detect --no-git --source .
+gitleaks dir --source .

 Issue 3: Large Repository Performance Issues